Neural Projected Quantum Dynamics: a systematic study: Derivation of the gradient estimators

 In this section we derive and discuss the properties of different possible Monte Carlo estimators for the gradient of the fidelity.
-The starting point for this discussion is the fidelity itself.
-As discussed in \cref{sec:fidelity} of the main text, the fidelity is defined as
+To do in an efficient manner we introduce the notation